 Mark spotted this bottle and decided it was interesting enough to give it a try.
 But we hadn’t opened it until last night.

-It’s made by Orchard City Distilling in the Okanagan Valley, British Colombia and, according to their website, is “banned in the USA.”
-This makes it sound edgy and dangerous, but remember, Kinder Surprise Eggs are also illegal in the USA.
-I’m pretty sure it’s safe to drink, there are just different standards for labelling and ingredient additives in different countries.
+The company making Mary Jane’s Primo Hemp Vodka is Orchard City Distilling in the Okanagan Valley, British Colombia.
+According to their website, it is “banned in the USA.”
+This makes the product sound edgy and dangerous.
+But remember, Kinder Surprise Eggs are also illegal in the USA.
+So I’m pretty sure it’s safe to drink.
+There are just different standards for labeling and ingredient additives in different countries.
 No biggie.

 Anyway, Mark opened up the bottle last night, took a sniff, exclaimed, “whoa!” and passed me the bottle.
 The first sniff….was not good.
 It reminded me of….the best way I can describe it, is did you ever drink soy milk when it first came out?
 And it had a very strong, distinct, earthy smell and flavour, a cross between wet cardboard and Play-Doh?
 That’s what this reminded me of.
 It wasn’t like new-mown grass, or wet hay in a farmer’s field, or even an AC/DC concert.
 This was just…yeah, there are no words.

 So Mark made us a vodka-and-Coke highball to see if it would mix better than the smell indicated.

 Nope, it does not mix well with Coke.
 The hemp flavour permeated, and dare I say decimated the classic Coke flavour.
 Considering the fact that Coke is strong enough to use as a toilet bowl cleaner, anything that can overpower and strong-arm it into submission has to be pretty hefty.
 These flavours just refused to play well together.